filonico/filonico.github.io/_pages/resources.md

 <div style="text-align: justify">

-  The <b>survivorship</b> bias is the tendency to draw conclusions only on the basis of <em>those who survived</em>, while overlooking <em>those who didn't</em>.
+  The <b>survivorship bias</b> is the tendency to draw conclusions only on the basis of <em>those who survived</em>, while overlooking <em>those who didn't</em>.
 As one great professor once taught me, this bias is particularly strong in evolutionary biology, and we should always be aware of its existance.

   <br />
   <br />